 Weights in use: 300–900 (variable).

-A display typeface loaded via Adobe Typekit.
-It carries weight without feeling stuffy — the right register for editorial headlines, big statements, and the kind of brand moments where the type itself should be doing some of the lifting.
+A distinctive display face with a broad weight range, Light through Bold, with matching italics.
+It carries weight without feeling stuffy, the right register for editorial headlines, big statements, and the kind of brand moments where the type itself should be doing some of the lifting.

-Use trust-3a for headings (h1–h6), pull quotes, hero statements, and anywhere a headline needs to feel like a headline rather than just larger body text.
+Use ES Face for headings (h1–h6), pull quotes, hero statements, and anywhere a headline needs to feel like a headline rather than just larger body text.

 Aa